diogoff/plasma-tomography/README.md

 - Run `model_train.py` to train the model.

-    - Before running this script, set the number of GPUs and the batch size accordingly.

-        - In the call to `multi_gpu_model()`, the `gpus` parameter should be set to the number of available GPUs.

-        - In `parallel_model.fit()`, `batch_size` should be an exact multiple of `gpus` and an approximate divisor of the number of training samples.
-Pick the largest value within the constraints of the available GPU memory.

     - Training will finish automatically once the validation loss no longer improves.

     - The best model parameters will be saved in `model_weights.hdf`.